abhishek-fullstackror/loyalty_system/README.md

 - A Free Movie Tickets reward is given to new users when their spending is > $1000 within 60 days of their first transaction

+**Loyalty Rules**:

+  Level 1
+- A standard tier customer is an end user who accumulates 0 points
+- A gold tier customer is an end user who accumulates 1000 points
+- A platinum tier customer is an end user who accumulates 5000 points